Pearl River (Mississippi–Louisiana)

 The Pearl River is a blackwater river in the U.S. states of Mississippi and Louisiana.
-It forms in Neshoba County, Mississippi from the confluence of Nanih Waiya and Tallahaga creeks, and has a meander length of 444 mi.
+It forms in Neshoba County, Mississippi,cfrom the confluence of Nanih Waiya and Tallahaga creeks, and has a meander length of 444 mi.
 The lower part of the river forms part of the boundary between Mississippi and Louisiana.

 The river watershed contains large areas of bottomland hardwood swamp and cypress swamp, providing habitat for many species of wildlife, including sturgeon and black bears.
 As recently as 2008, the endangered Ivory-billed woodpecker was reportedly sighted here.
 The mouth of the river creates important marsh habitat along salinity gradients, which has been the subject of many scientific studies.
 It is considered to be one of the most critical areas of natural habitat remaining in Louisiana.

 Mississippi's capital and largest city, Jackson, is located along the upper reaches of the river.
-Most of the towns along the river, starting with Philadelphia, Mississippi in the north, are within the boundaries of that state.
+Most of the towns along the river, starting with Philadelphia, Mississippi, in the north, are within the boundaries of that state.